jakeaylmer/process_cmip6_data/README.md

 # process_cmip6_data

-This repository contains the code used to process data from the CMIP6 archive into the diagnostics required in the work by Aylmer et al. (2024) [^manuscript].
-It is structured as a Python package with numerous Python (and some bash) scripts included in various subdirectories.
+This repository contains the code used to process data from the CMIP6 archive into the diagnostics required in the work by Aylmer et al. (2024).[^manuscript] It is structured as a Python package with numerous Python (and some bash) scripts included in various subdirectories.
 It may be useful for/adaptable to processing other CMIP diagnostics.
 Processed data is saved in NetCDF format, with CF-compliant (as far as possible) metadata including full citations to the source data and relevant model descriptions.
 All of the code and scripts are documented individually with their specific usage; this README just gives a 'high-level' overview of the steps used to generate the data appearing in the aforementioned study.
-All processed data is being archived online and will be accessible soon (_link to be added_).
-Scripts are also included in this repository that reproduce the manuscript figures.
+All processed data are available online.[^data] Scripts are also included in this repository that reproduce the manuscript[^manuscript] figures.

 ## Usage